supa2/Automaton/Home.md

 Add your state machines to the factory class, assign them a priority and run them from the Arduino loop().

+## Bundled state machines ##

+To get you up and running quickly we've bundled a number of ready to use state machines.
+Combine them to create your application.

 ### Atm_button class (state machine) ###

 A state machine for handling button presses, longpresses, repeats, debouncing, etc.